FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 Cons: Significantly higher cost and it is still just a straw style water filter.
 The carbon filter is the only replaceable filter and it has to be replaced every 26 gallons.
 The replacements carbon filters ups the cost per liter of filtered water.

-I would definitely stick to the Survivor Filter for individual use after having both but if I wanted something to use for a group or share with another person I would buy the Lifestraw Flex.
+I would definitely stick to the Survivor Filter for individual use after having both but if I wanted something to use for a group or share with another person.

 It is simply a better value and has a more rugged housing that is more likely to stay together during emergencies and survival situations where it may get bumped or fall.
 I also like that the Survivor Filter can be used with a squeeze bag so you don’t have to suck water up if you don’t want to.